7 Lessons You Can Learn from Your Tax Return

 6. Rebalance your savings and investments

-You just reported savings interest, dividends, and capital gains from 2020.
-With those numbers at your fingertips, this is a great time to rebalance your money between your checking account, savings account, and investments.
+Every year, preparing your tax return requires you to report savings interest, dividends, and capital gains.
+With those numbers at your fingertips, your tax return offers a perfect opportunity to make sure your money is well balanced between your checking account, savings account, and investments.

 Make the most of your savings by shopping around for the best compound interest rate you can find.
 Then, evaluate how much you have in your savings and whether you need to keep that much available for emergencies.
 If you don't need it in the next 2–3 years, that money might do more for you in long-term investments.